Sharif-University-ESRLab/fall2024-cryptographic-embedded-benchmark/Readme.md

 ## Implementation Details

 In this section, you will explain how you completed your project.
 It is recommended to use pictures to demonstrate your system model and implementation.

-First we did a comprehensive survey on the existing benchmarks and algorithms and did one (to our knowledge) the first survery on cryptographic algorithms in embedded system benchmarks, using the insights, weaknesses and strengths of the algorithms and benchmarks we found we created our own benchmark which has a big advantage over prior benchmarks and it is a main contribution. we calculated the std and we know that the probability that it will take longer than the mean plus 3 to std is less than 1% according to probability and statistics.
-This makes our benchmark stand out as we have a 99% probability as well!
+First, we conducted a comprehensive survey of existing benchmarks and algorithms.
+To our knowledge, we were the first to conduct a survey specifically on cryptographic algorithms within embedded system benchmarks.
+Using the insights we gained—along with the identified strengths and weaknesses of existing algorithms and benchmarks—we developed our own benchmark, which offers significant advantages over prior benchmarks and serves as a key contribution of our work.

+Additionally, we calculated the standard deviation and determined that the probability of execution time exceeding the mean plus three standard deviations is less than 1%, based on probability and statistics principles.
+This statistical rigor makes our benchmark stand out, ensuring a 99% probability of reliable performance.

 ![image](https://github.com/user-attachments/assets/cb0c0cbc-d05f-414b-9316-59ad62a312dd)